| | With the nation recently focused on the ubiquitous War on Terror, less charged

 381 of which had been streaming, decided to cease Internet broadcasts until

-solution that would 'insure the legal and financial viability of the product.'"
+it had found asolution that would 'insure the legal and financial viability of the product.'"

 While Clear Channel may be a market research-driven product, some of its stations